dwyl/learn-dart/README.md

 ![Screen Shot 2020-01-09 at 15 08 29](https://user-images.githubusercontent.com/27420533/72079018-14c2b300-32f2-11ea-98e3-87ba97f41faa.png)

-## Dart Syntax:
+## Dart Syntax

 Syntax defines a set of rules for writing programs.
 Every language specification defines its own syntax.
 A Dart program is composed of −

 - Variables and Operators